odf/ceci-channels/README.md

 };
 ```

-We start to see a useful pattern emerge here that is taken further in upcoming Ceci components: functions take one or more channels as input and create a fresh channel (or sometimes several channels) for their output.
+We start to see a useful pattern emerge here that is taken further in ceci-filters: functions take one or more channels as input and create a fresh channel (or sometimes several channels) for their output.
 This approach is highly composable and allows one to build an infinite variety of processing pipelines on top of the channel abstraction.
-Using the `merge`, we can now collect all worker outputs and print them:
+Using `merge`, we can now collect all worker outputs and print them:

 ```javascript
 var outputs = merge(a, b, c);